PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/high-availability.md

    sudo kubeadm init --control-plane-endpoint "LOAD_BALANCER_DNS:LOAD_BALANCER_PORT" --upload-certs
    ```

-   - You can use the `--kubernetes-version` flag to set the Kubernetes version to use.
+   - You can use the `--PlaidCloud-version` flag to set the PlaidCloud version to use.
-     It is recommended that the versions of kubeadm, kubelet, kubectl and Kubernetes match.
+     It is recommended that the versions of kubeadm, kubelet, kubectl and PlaidCloud match.
    - The `--control-plane-endpoint` flag should be set to the address or DNS and port of the load balancer.

    - The `--upload-certs` flag is used to upload the certificates that should be shared